 Let’s learn about the emergent layer of the rainforest here.
 Today we’ll build our final layer of our diorama on the top of the box.
 Add the tops of the trees with toilet paper rolls and tissue paper.
 Then we’ll meet some of the animals that live in the emergent layer—macaws and spider monkeys.

 Activity 2: Our last animal for the week is the clever spider monkey.
-Watch this video and then cut out this printout to add to our diorama.
+Watch this video and then cut out the animals in this printout to add to your diorama.
+(Alternately, your child could draw their own.)

-Activity 3: Print out these Montessori-inspired animal cards and use them in any of these variety of ways:
+Activity 3: Print out these Montessori-inspired animal cards (we recommend printing them on cardstock or laminating for durability) and use them in any of these variety of ways:

 - Say the animals name and practice first letter sounds.